quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 # Aborting reading

-Using the STOP_SENDING frame, RFC 9000 allows the receiver of a stream to abort reading and to request the sender to reset the stream.
+Using the STOP_SENDING frame, {{!RFC9000}} allows the receiver of a stream to abort reading and to request the sender to reset the stream.
 Analogously, the ENOUGH frame can be used to request resetting the stream at a specific offset.
+Sending ENOUGH is permitted in all stream states that allow sending STOP_SENDING (see section 3.2 of {{!RFC9000}}).

 The receiver of an ENOUGH frame MUST reset the stream by sending either a RESET_STREAM frame or a CLOSE_STREAM frame, if the stream is in the "Ready" or